Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 If you are going to visit New York in a big way for ten or fifteen days, this is the perfect pass for you as it will allow you to save about 30€ per day compared to buying an individual ticket for each attraction, not to mention the discounts in stores and restaurants that can help you save even more.

-City views from The Edge| ©Hellotickets
+Views of the city from The Edge| ©Hellotickets

-City views from The Edge| ©Hellotickets
+Views of the city from The Edge| ©Hellotickets

-According to the type of trip you prefer
+Depending on the type of trip you prefer

-Day Passes: you choose the number of days of validity for your pass and they are ideal if you want to go from one attraction to another and experience your trip to New York without wasting a minute.
+Day Passes: you choose the number of days your pass is valid for and they are ideal if you want to go from one attraction to another and experience your trip to New York without missing a minute.
 The New York Sightseeing Day Pass is one of them.
+2. Passes per attraction: they work for a fixed number of attractions that you choose when you buy the pass.
+If you want to enjoy New York at your leisure and get lost at your own pace.

 Depending on which attractions you want to visit

-The second thing you need to know is what you are going to see in New York, I recommend that you make a list of the places (museums, viewpoints, tourist attractions) that you want to visit to calculate how much their tickets would cost separately and see if the price of the pass is worth it.
+The second thing you need to know is what you are going to see in New York, I recommend that you make a list of the places (museums, viewpoints, tourist attractions) you want to visit to calculate how much their tickets would cost separately and see if the price of the pass is worth it.

 That said, if you are deciding between several passes and you are sure you want to visit the One World Observatory, the New York Sightseeing Pass is the only one that includes this skyscraper.
 It also includes a 72-hour sightseeing bus ticket, unlike most sightseeing passes that include a 24-hour ticket.